samclane/samclane.github.io/_posts/2019-6-2-how-to-install-opencv4-on-a-raspberry-pi-with-python-37.md

 comments: true
 published: true
 title: How to install OpenCV4 on a Raspberry Pi with Python 3.7
-subtitle: If you're version-locked and have nowhere to turn to
+description: If you're version-locked and have nowhere to turn to
 ---
 # Why?